 - The approach and the departure area from the lanes will also affect the rate of flow into or out of the structure.
 Tight turns equal a slower throughput. - Pedestrian safety at entry and exit portals is paramount.
-Consider the vision cone of drivers entering or exiting the facility.
-Utilize "transitional lighting" at entry/exits. - Check and recheck vehicle turning radii at all entry / exit lanes and adjacent ramps. - Vehicle queuing analyses should be performed to ensure traffic does not back-up onto the exiting street system or the inside of the facility during peak periods of traffic flow.
+Consider the vision cone of drivers entering or exiting the facility. - Check and recheck vehicle turning radii at all entry / exit lanes and adjacent ramps. - Vehicle queuing analyses should be performed to ensure traffic does not back-up onto the exiting street system or the inside of the facility during peak periods of traffic flow.

-11. Parking Geometrics
+Parking Geometrics